Top 15 Popular Specflow Interview Questions

 }

-Thus, here we are transforming the scenario input to an intermediate value (like TimeStamp) and returning back the transformed value to the actual binding implementation as shown in the sample below.
+Thus, here we are transforming the scenario input to an intermediate value (like TimeStamp) and returning the transformed value to the actual binding implementation as shown in the sample below.

 [Given(@"I have entered (.*) into the timestamp to minute converter")]